+"How dare he?!"
+Can't you just imagine the rage, the jealousy, the resentment of the older son as he "became angry and refused to go in"?
 Ah yes, the parable of the whiny older son.
 No, I know that's not how many of you think of it, but it's one good title for it.
 Perhaps that is even a better title than the usual name by which the 'the parable of the prodigal son' is known.
 But both of those titles miss the mark, and even miss the point.

-That "How dare he?!" in the parable is an echo of what prompted Jesus to tell this parable.
+That implied "How dare he?!" in the parable is an echo of what prompted Jesus to tell this parable.
 As this incident opens, we see yet one more attempt to draw Jesus into conflict, with the Pharisees and the scribes grumbling and saying, "this fellow welcomes sinners and eats with them".
 And it was true.
 Jesus certainly did welcome sinners and eat with them.
-Luke goes so far as to claim that all the tax collectors and sinners were coming near to listen to him, and from what the church grumblers were claiming it is pretty apparent that the tax collectors and sinners not only got near, they were indeed welcomed.
+Luke goes so far as to claim that all the tax collectors and sinners were coming near to listen to him, and from what the religious righteous were claiming it is pretty apparent that the tax collectors and sinners not only got near to Jesus, they were welcomed.
 Fed, even.
 Shared a bite to eat.
 Broke bread, so to speak.
 Most likely even shared a cup of wine.
 Scandalous, isn't it?

 Well, it sure was scandalous.
 We tend to skip over the description of these people with whom Jesus broke bread and shared a cup, but his actions were scandalous.
 (I'm hoping my deliberate use of communion language is making you twinge just a little bit - if it does, take that feeling and multiply it a thousand or a million times, and you'll begin to get a hint of how the Pharisees and the scribes were feeling.)
 We're pretty domesticated when it comes to talking about tax collectors.
 Oh, our pulse may race a bit, especially at this time of year, but nothing like in Jesus' country, and time.
-The tax collectors there were viewed pretty much the way Nazi collaborators were in France during World War II, or the civil servants working for the Americans in Iraq today.
+The tax collectors there were viewed pretty much the way Nazi collaborators were in France during World War II, or the civil servants working for the Americans in Iraq or Afghanistan today.
 They were pretty much despised for making big money off the backs of their countrymen while hiding behind and using the protection of the occupying forces.
 The sinners were not people who had said, "oh darn!" on the Sabbath - they were criminals convicted of essentially civil crimes and who had been kicked out of public worship.
 In other words, they were not eligible for legitimate jobs and had to scratch out a living however they could - their status was pretty close to today's dumpster divers.